 The other powerful path is in our emotions.
-You are already gifted with social sensitivity, a valuable asset.
 When we allow ourselves to connect from the heart with the reality of the news and find small ways to change our behavior, we are more present and don't need to live with our divided selves.

 This can be more fulfilling.